 Suggestion – If you need spare darts, buying a few is an option that exists.
 It’s always best to have a lot than too few.

 When using the Elite Centurion Blaster, you need to do some bolt pulling.
-It should come 2 feet backward.
+It should come 2 feet backwards.
 And then you need to resight yourself.
 The accuracy is reasonable but not perfect.
 And balancing the thing can feel tiring too.

 Of course, not when you rest the Elite Centurion Blaster on the sofa’s back.
 You can also use the bipod on the floor for this task.